kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies.md

 ## Configuration of the **jwt** Access Strategy

 In version `v2alpha1` of the APIRule CR, you can use this access strategy only with the Istio JWT configuration.
+Additionally, defining only one issuer is supported.

 ```yaml
 ...